-[New] "LA-arranged education", for the purpose of this policy, is defined as education provision arranged by the LA where the pupil cannot attend school full time due to medical reasons for a period of 15 school days or more, whether consecutive or cumulative.
+"LA-arranged education", for the purpose of this policy, is defined as education provision arranged by the LA where the pupil cannot attend school full time due to medical reasons for a period of 15 school days or more, whether consecutive or cumulative.

-4. [Updated] Roles and responsibilities
+4. Roles and responsibilities

-[Updated] The governing board will be responsible for:
+The governing board will be responsible for:

-- [Updated] Ensuring there is a schedule of regular updates on the arrangements made for pupils who cannot attend the school due to their medical needs. - [Updated] Ensuring the roles and responsibilities of those involved in any schoolbased arrangements to support the needs of pupils are clear and understood by all. - [Updated] Ensuring robust systems are in place for dealing with health emergencies and critical incidents where a pupil with health needs is able to, or partially able to, attend school and/or extra-curricular activities. - Ensuring staff with responsibility for supporting pupils with additional health needs are appropriately trained. - Approving and reviewing this policy on an annual basis.
+- Ensuring there is a schedule of regular updates on the arrangements made for pupils who cannot attend the school due to their medical needs. - Ensuring the roles and responsibilities of those involved in any school-based arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents where a pupil with health needs is able to, or partially able to, attend school and/or extra-curricular activities. - Ensuring a suitable member of staff is assigned responsibility for the education of pupils with additional health needs to be a point of contact for the LA and parents. - Ensuring staff with responsibility for supporting pupils with additional health needs are appropriately trained. - Approving and reviewing this policy on an annual basis.

-[Updated] The headteacher will be responsible for:
+The headteacher will be responsible for:

-- Working with the governing board to ensure compliance with the relevant statutory duties when supporting pupils with additional health needs. - [Updated] Working collaboratively with the LA, parents and other professionals, as necessary, to develop any school-based arrangements to meet the needs of pupils. - [Updated] Ensuring any school-based arrangements put in place to meet pupils' health needs are fully understood by all those involved and acted upon. - Appointing a named member of staff who is responsible for pupils with additional health needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care. - [Updated] Ensuring any school-based support put in place focusses on and meets the needs of individual pupils. - Arranging appropriate training for staff with responsibility for supporting pupils with additional health needs who are attending school, or attend school part-time.
+- Working with the governing board to ensure compliance with the relevant statutory duties when supporting pupils with additional health needs. - Working collaboratively with the LA, parents and other professionals, as necessary, to develop any school-based arrangements to meet the needs of pupils. - Ensuring any school-based arrangements put in place to meet pupils' health needs are fully understood by all those involved and acted upon. - Appointing a named member of staff who is responsible for pupils with additional health needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care. - Ensuring any school-based support put in place focusses on and meets the needs of individual pupils. - Arranging appropriate training for staff with responsibility for supporting pupils with additional health needs who are attending school, or attend school part-time. - Providing teachers who support pupils with additional health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil.

-- Providing teachers who support pupils with additional health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - [Updated] Providing annual reports to the governing board on the effectiveness of any school-based arrangements in place to meet the needs of pupils of pupils who cannot attend school due to health needs. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.
+- Providing annual reports to the governing board on the effectiveness of any schoolbased arrangements in place to meet the needs of pupils of pupils who cannot attend school due to health needs. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.

-[Updated] The named member of staff will be responsible for:
+The named member of staff will be responsible for:

-- [Updated] The management of any pupils registered at the school who are unable to fully attend school because of their health needs. - Actively monitoring pupil progress and reintegration into school. - [Updated] Supplying any LA-arranged education providers with information about pupils' capabilities, progress and outcomes. - [Updated] Liaising with the headteacher, LA-arranged education providers, and parents to help determine pupils' programmes of study whilst they are absent from school, where necessary. - [Updated] Keeping pupils who are being educated by LA-arranged education providers informed about school events and encouraging communication with their peers. - [Updated] Providing a link between pupils and their parents, the school, and LA where necessary.
+- The management of any pupils registered at the school who are unable to fully attend school because of their health needs. - Actively monitoring pupil progress and reintegration into school. - Supplying any LA-arranged education providers with information about pupils' capabilities, progress and outcomes. - Liaising with the headteacher, LA-arranged education providers, and parents to help determine pupils' programmes of study whilst they are absent from school, where necessary. - Keeping pupils who are being educated by LA-arranged education providers informed about school events and encouraging communication with their peers. - Providing a link between pupils and their parents, the school, and LA where necessary.

-[Updated] Staff will be responsible for:
+Staff will be responsible for: